FREQUENTLY ASKED QUESTIONS

 If interested or have any questions, just DM me!

-Also known as Second Skin, Saniderm, etc. by other brands, Take it off 24 hours after you leave the shop.
+Also known as Second Skin or Saniderm by other brands, Take it off 24 hours after you leave the shop.

 Some recommend keeping it on for longer, or shorter amount of time to be replaced with a second wrap.
-But I find the pulling of the 2nd adhesive unnecessary, or the prolonged cover time with it similar to keeping a bandaid on a cut for too long.
+But the pulling of the 2nd adhesive can be damaging and unnecessary, or the prolonged cover time with it similar to keeping a bandaid on a cut for too long.

 It doesn’t have to be 24 hours exactly to take it off, just the next day in the evening (or the following day in the morning if you have pet hair on your bedsheets and are too lazy to change them.)